The Full Monty: Plot

-In the mid-1990s, the once-successful steel mills of Sheffield, South Yorkshire have shut down and most of the staff have been made redundant.
-Former steelworkers Gary "Gaz" Schofield and Dave Horsefall have resorted to stealing scrap metal from the abandoned mills to sell in order to make some cash, taking Gaz's son Nathan with them for assistance, but a security guard keeps surprising them and locking them inside the steel mill.
+In the mid-1990s, the once-successful steel mills of Sheffield, South Yorkshire have shut down and most of the workers have been made redundant.
+Former steelworkers Gary "Gaz" Schofield and Dave Horsfall resort to stealing scrap metal from the abandoned mills and selling it to make money, taking Gaz's son Nathan with them for assistance, but a security guard keeps surprising them and locking them inside the mill.

-Gaz is facing trouble from his former wife Mandy and her boyfriend Barry over child support payments that he has been unable to pay since losing his job.
+Gaz is facing trouble from his former wife Mandy and her boyfriend Barry over child support payments that he cannot pay since losing his job.
 Nathan lives with Mandy and Barry but Gaz has joint custody of him with Mandy.
-Nathan wishes he and his father Gaz could do more "normal stuff" together.
-Mandy is seeking a court ruling giving her sole custody of Nathan, whom Gaz loves dearly.
-Gaz is desperate for money and for Nathan’s love.
+Mandy is seeking a court ruling giving her sole custody of Nathan.

-One day, Gaz spots a crowd of women lined up outside a local club to see a Chippendales' striptease act, and is inspired to form his own striptease group using local men, hoping to make enough money to pay off his child support obligations.
-The first to join the group is Lomper, a security guard at the steel mill where Dave and Gaz once worked, whose suicide attempt they interrupt.
+One day, Gaz spots a crowd of women lined up outside a club to see a Chippendales' striptease act, and is inspired to form his own striptease group using local men, hoping to make enough money to pay off his child support obligations.
+The first to join the group is Lomper, a security guard at the mill where Dave and Gaz once worked, whose suicide attempt they interrupt.
 Next, they recruit Gerald Cooper, their former foreman, who is hiding his unemployment from his wife.
-Gaz and Dave see Gerald and his wife, Linda, at a dance class, and recruit him to teach them some actual dance moves.
+Gaz and Dave see Gerald and his wife, Linda, at a dance class, and recruit him to teach them some moves.

-Looking for more recruits, the four men hold an open audition and settle on Horse, an older man who is nevertheless a good dancer, and Guy, who can't dance at all but proves to be unusually well-endowed.
+Looking for more recruits, the four men hold an open audition and settle on Horse, an older man who is a good dancer, and Guy, who cannot dance but proves to be unusually well-endowed.
 The six men begin to practise their act.
-Gaz then learns that he has to pay a £100 deposit in order to secure the club for the night.
-He cannot afford this, but Nathan gets the money out of his savings, saying he trusts Gaz to repay him.
-When they are greeted by two local women while putting up posters for the show, Gaz boasts that they are better than the real Chippendales because they go "the full monty".
+Gaz then learns that he has to pay a £100 deposit to secure the club for the night.
+He cannot afford this, but Nathan gets the money out of his savings, saying that he trusts Gaz to repay him.
+When they are greeted by two women while putting up posters for the show, Gaz boasts that they are better than the real Chippendales because they go "the full monty".
 Dave, struggling with his body image, drops out and finds a job as a security guard at Asda.
 The others publicly rehearse at the mill for some female relatives of Horse, but a passing policeman catches them mid-show, and Gaz, Gerald and Horse are arrested for indecent exposure, costing Gaz the right to see Nathan.
-Lomper and Guy manage to escape to Lomper's house, where they look lovingly at each other, starting a relationship.
+Lomper and Guy escape to Lomper's house and start a relationship.